 For the past three years, the DCF also has provided funding through a Request for Proposal (RFP) process to students, faculty, and staff interested in hosting a program based upon the DCF's theme.
-The DCF will next accept proposals for winter term events.
-The proposals are due by January 17th at noon.
+The DCF will next accept proposals for spring term events.
+The proposals are due by March 28th at noon.
 Once the awards are announced, information on the upcoming programs will be made available on this page.
 More information on the RFP process can be found on the Current Theme page.

 Click here for past events related to the Body Politic(s) theme.

 In addition to programming funded through our RFP and DCF-led programming, the DCF's member centers also plan programming focused on the current theme.
 More information on these events will be made available here, once they are finalized.
 Please check back often to learn about newly scheduled events related to the Body Politic(s): Health, Wellness, and Social Responsibility theme.

 The Leslie Center is delighted to announce a new workgroup that will begin convening this fall.
 The newly emerging field of "medical humanities" offers opportunities for scholars in the humanities and humanities-oriented social sciences to be in dialogue with physicians and clinicians.

 This project aims to explore ways in which the humanities and the health sciences can work together to generate a theoretical vocabulary that supports ongoing dialogue and collaboration productive to both sides.